alireza1989/475-StockIO/README.md

 ### Important Implementation Details

-1. Stock prices are updated when the app is first launched, unable to update in real-time as it was prohibitively expensive for a school projet
+1. Stock prices are updated when the app is first launched, unable to update in real-time as it was prohibitively expensive for a school project
 2. Stock graph is purely for aesthetics, the data is not dynamic

 ### Technologies Used